Ian Hamilton (British Army officer)

 General Sir Ian Standish Monteith Hamilton, GCB, GCMG, DSO, TD (16 January 1853 – 12 October 1947) was a senior British Army officer who had an extensive British Imperial military career in the Victorian and Edwardian eras.
 Hamilton was twice recommended for the Victoria Cross, but on the first occasion was considered too young, and on the second too senior.
 He was wounded in action at the Battle of Majuba during the First Boer War, which rendered his left hand permanently injured.
-Near the end of his career, he commanded the Mediterranean Expeditionary Force in the Gallipoli Campaign of the First World War.
+Near the end of his career, he commanded the Mediterranean Expeditionary Force in the Gallipoli campaign of the First World War.

 Early life

-Hamilton's father was Colonel Christian Monteith Hamilton, former commanding officer of the 92nd Highlanders.
-His mother Corinna was the daughter of the 3rd Viscount Gort.
+Hamilton was born in Corfu, United States of the Ionian Islands on 16 January 1853.
+His father was Colonel Christian Monteith Hamilton, former commanding officer of the 92nd Highlanders.
+His mother Corinna was the daughter of John Vereker, 3rd Viscount Gort.
 His mother died giving birth to his brother, Vereker, who became a well-known artist.
 Hamilton received his early formal education at Wellington College, Berkshire.
 His father then sent him to stay with General Drammers, a Hanoverian who had fought against Prussia.

 Military career

-Hamilton attended the Royal Military College, Sandhurst in 1870, the first year that entrance to the British Army as an officer was regulated by academic examination rather than by the monetary purchasing of a commission.
-In 1871 he received a commission as an infantry officer with the Suffolk Regiment, but shortly afterwards transferred to the 2nd Battalion of The Gordon Highlanders, who at that time were on Imperial garrison service in India.
-On arrival in India Hamilton took part in the Afghan campaign.
+Hamilton attended the Royal Military College, Sandhurst in 1869, the first year that entrance to the British Army as an officer was regulated by academic examination rather than by the monetary purchasing of a commission.
+In 1871 he received a commission as an infantry officer with the Suffolk Regiment, but shortly afterwards transferred to the 2nd Battalion of the Gordon Highlanders, who at that time were on Imperial garrison service in India.
+On arrival in India Hamilton took part in the Second Anglo-Afghan War.

 During the First Boer War he was present at the Battle of Majuba, where he was wounded and taken prisoner of war by the Boers.
 He later returned to England to recover, where he was treated as a war hero and introduced to Queen Victoria.
-In 1882 he was made captain and took part in the Nile Expedition of 1884–1885, being promoted to brevet-major.
+In 1882 he was made captain and took part in the Nile Expedition of 1884–1885, being promoted to brevet major.
 In Burma 1886–1887 he became brevet lieutenant colonel.
 In Bengal from 1890 to 1893 held the rank of Colonel and was awarded the Distinguished Service Order in 1891.
-He took part in the Chitral Expedition as military secretary to Sir George Stuart White, commander in chief of forces in India.
-From 1895 to 1898 he held the post of Deputy Quarter Master General in India.
+He took part in the Chitral Expedition as military secretary to Sir George White, Commander-in-Chief, India, a role he assumed in April 1893.
+From 1895 to 1898 he held the post of Deputy Quartermaster General in India.
 In 1897–1898 he commanded the third brigade in the Tirah Campaign, where his left arm was wounded by a shell.

 He returned to England in April 1898 and was appointed Commandant of the School of Musketry at Hythe.